bowringjb/tinyanim-tween-library/README.md

 ##Animation format

-The JSON format is fairly straightforward (I believe), at its top level we set the basic animation parameters.
+The JSON format is fairly straightforward (I believe).
+At its top level we set the basic animation parameters.

 ####Animation object